Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Solution to the Preventive Cyber-Defense Strategy

-To solve the proposed cost-effective cyber-defense meter placement strategy, which is a bi-level problem in \textbf{P1}, this section reformulates \textbf{P1} into a single-level MILP problem.
+To solve the proposed cost-effective measurement protection strategy, which is a bi-level problem in P1, this section reformulates P1 into a single-level MILP problem.
 Moreover, the closed-form lower bounds of the big-M are addressed to help efficiently solve the MILP problem.